JehanneDussert/cpp/README.md

 ## 💡 Usage
 - Each module has its own Makefile and main of tests
-- You can create a new class by running class.sh
+- You can create a new class by running class.sh.
+It will create a file.[hpp/cpp] with an orthodox canonical form 👉 i.e. with a default constructor, a copy constructor, a destructor, a copy assignment operator.

 ```
 sh class.sh name_of_class